Ferdzzzzzzzz/undisputed_terminal_setup/README.md

     POWERLEVEL9K_RIGHT_PROMPT_ELEMENTS=(vcs)
     POWERLEVEL9K_LEFT_PROMPT_ELEMENTS=(dir)

-If you're a Node developer, firstly, consider switching to Dart/Golang, if you're not going to do that, then add this config to your terminal for nvmrc (Node version manager) to work automatically:
+If you're a Node developer, firstly, consider switching to Dart/Golang, if you're not going to do that, install [nvm](https://github.com/nvm-sh/nvm) then add this config to your terminal for nvmrc (Node version manager) to work automatically:

     HYPHEN_INSENSITIVE="true"
     export NVM_DIR="$HOME/.nvm"